naninovel/docs/docs/guide/unlockable-items.md

 ![](https://i.gyazo.com/236bddfd0a02c18b94153cfb7189a877.png)

+To group multiple CGs into one gallery slot (eg, variations of a single scene), add `_` followed by a number to the unlockable ID.
+For instance, if you add CGs with the following IDs:
+ - `CG/EpicScene_1`
+ - `CG/EpicScene_2`
+ - `CG/EpicScene_3`

+— they all will be grouped under a single CG slot and shown in sequence with crossfade effect when player clicks the screen.
-No matter which way you'll choose, you can then unlock and lock the items using [@unlock] and [@lock] commands respectively.

-For example, to unlock the `CG/Map` item added in the illustrations above, use the following script command:
+To unlock and lock CG items use [@unlock] and [@lock] commands respectively.
+For example, to unlock `CG/Map` item added in the illustrations above, use the following script command:

 ```nani
 @unlock CG/Map